Articles and Resources For Writers

 My Process: From Scribbles to Script »

-One of the most frequently-asked questions aspiring writers ask is, “How do you turn an idea into a story?”
+One of the most frequently-asked questions I get from aspiring writers is, “How do you turn an idea into a story?”

-Nevertheless, my process is the result of many years spent experimenting with different methods, until finally settling on how I work today.
-So I've written it all out, step by step.
-Hopefully there's something in here you may find useful.
+Nevertheless, this is my process.
+It's the result of many years spent experimenting with different methods, until finally settling on how I work today.
+I hope there's something in here you find useful.

 Scene Writing 101 »

-This piece 'does what it says on the tin,' as the saying goes: it outlines the fundamental questions any writer should ask themselves when planning and writing a scene.
-It then reviews the critically-lauded 'diner scene' from the movie Heat, and examines how it answers those same questions.
+The clue is in the title; this piece outlines the fundamental questions all writers should ask themselves when planning and writing a scene.
+It then reviews the critically-lauded ‘diner scene’ from the movie Heat, and examines how it answers those same questions.

 Originally written for the staff writers of a project on which I was a consultant, I've removed the project-specific elements, and revised what remains so the advice is now universally applicable to any script.